bahorn/hexbin/readme.md

 # HHEU Hexagon Sticker Archive

+An archive for the Hackathon Hexagons from the EU Hackathon Scene.

 ## submit a hexagon

 - First, make sure you're the owner of the hexagon you are submitting!